 While in my twenties, I experienced a brief period of humiliation and scorn from the asshats of my hometown.
 There was the name-calling, daily telephone death threats, and countless scandalous rumors which all stemmed from one summer night back in 1994.
 What happened was appalling, especially in a small “God’s Country’ town like Chatham View.

-Eventually, I would be pushed out of my hometown where I would move on to Banner Creek.
-Here nobody could ever have known of that fucking story that had ruined my life and once I arrived, I decided to never speak of it, that is until now.
-And why in the Hell am I exhuming this long-forgotten corpse?
+Eventually, I would be pushed out of my hometown and move on to Banner Creek.
+Here nobody knew my fucking story, the one that ruined my life.
+Once I arrived, I decided to never speak of it, that is until now.
+And why in Hell am I exhuming this long-forgotten corpse?

-I’m fairly certain that the people of Chatham View continue their tales about the loon who killed a couple of people and walked free.
+I’m certain that the people of Chatham View continue their tales about the loon who killed a couple of people and walked free.
 Lies about me being some lunatic who spun a ridiculous, unbelievable lie and lived in solitude for a year.
-Sure, I’m miles away from them now but the thing is that I never did kill anyone, and that absurd story happens to be true.
-I can’t stand the fact that people, after all these years still accuse me of a crime I didn’t commit.
+Sure, I’m miles away from them now but the thing is that I never killed anyone, and that “absurd story” happens to be true.
+I can’t stand the fact that people, after all these years, still accuse me of a crime I didn’t commit.

 The whole thing happened in late July.
-It had been a bastard of a sticky summer night when I found myself stumbling around shit-faced at the Shawney Tavern.
-This shithole was an old dive which sat just on the outskirts of town.
+It had been a bastard of a sticky summer night when I found myself stumbling around and shit-faced at the Shawney Tavern.
+This shit hole was an old dive which sat just on the outskirts of town.

 My apartment was in town and the road was such a detour that I decided to cut a path through Settler’s Pond.
 I stumbled along the wooden path, barely able to keep a straight line when I heard it.
 There, among the night crickets and long croaks of fat toads, I heard something that didn’t belong to the Alabama wilderness; it was the enchanting vocalization of a woman’s voice.